 Bob finds a shirt that he likes for $20 on Amazon.com.
 He hits the Proceed to check out button, reviews the order summary, selects two-day shipping, and makes the payment.
 He receives the confirmation receipt showing details of the shirt, price, shipping address, and expected delivery date.
 But when he doesn’t receive the shirt within a couple of days, Bob logs in to his Amazon account to see the shipping status.
 Much to his surprise, there isn’t any record of the transaction!

 Realizing that something fishy is going on, he immediately checks his bank statements and finds a charge of $2,000 instead of $20 for the transaction made on the same day and from the same ecommerce site (Amazon)!
 Bob knows that it’s unlikely that a well-known ecommerce site like Amazon would commit fraud.
 So, what just happened?
-It’s then that Bob realizes that he’s become the victim of a man-in-the-browser attack!
+It’s then that Bob realizes that he has become the victim of a man-in-the-browser attack!

 In this article, we’ll explore what a man-in-the-browser is, execution, and some tips to prevent them.